-Explain: Today we are starting a project called ThinkGive.
-The project's big idea is that taking action to impact others-noticing others, understanding others, including others-creates a better world.
+Explain that today we are starting a project called ThinkGive.
+The project's big idea is that giving to others - noticing others, recognizing others, including others, understanding others - creates a better world.

 One part of creating a better world is to identify opportunities in our communities where we can make a change.
-During this Social Justice Spotlight we'll start to recognize opportunities to speak up on behalf of ourselves and others.

 Let's talk about social justice.